realworldocaml/book/en/records.md

 - : ('b, 'r, 'a) Field.t_with_perm -> 'r -> 'a = <fun>
 ```

-The extra type parameter `'b` is there to keep track of permissions on
-the `Field.t`.
-As we'll see later when we cover

 The type is `Field.t_with_perm` rather than a simple `Field.t` because
 fields have a notion of access control associated with them because
 there are some special cases where we may expose a field but not